(Last updated September 2019)

 Set up and keep track of your A2J Guided Interview.

 The About Tab includes several options for entering basic information about your A2J Guided Interview®.
 This tab primarily serves as a place where you can keep track of notes regarding the purpose and history of the A2J Guided Interview.
-This screen is also where the following preferences are set: language, avatar skin color, avatar guide gender, send feedback, end graphic, branding logo, revision history, and author information.
+This screen is also where the following preferences are set: language, guide avatar gender, guide avatar skin color, guide avatar hair color, send feedback, end graphic, branding logo, revision history, and author information.

 Information About The A2J Guided Interview

-The following eighteen fields under the About Tab provide opportunities to include informative metadata in your A2J Guided Interview®: Title, Description, Jurisdiction, Language, Avatar, Guide Gender, Credits, Approximate Completion Time, Logo Graphic, End Graphic, Mobile Friendly, Feedback, Current Version, Revision Notes, Author’s Name, Author’s Title, Author’s Organization, and Author’s Email (see Figure 16).
+The following fields under the About Tab provide opportunities to include informative metadata in your A2J Guided Interview®: Title, Description, Jurisdiction, Language, Guide Avatar Gender, Guided Avatar Skin Tone, Guide Avatar Hair Color, Credits, Approximate Completion Time, Logo Graphic, End Graphic, Feedback, Current Version, Revision Notes, Author’s Name, Author’s Title, Author’s Organization, and Author’s Email (see Figure 16).

 The Title field collects the name of your A2J Guided Interview.
 The default setting for this field is “My Interview (date created).”
 It is important to change this entry.
 If you do not change it, then “My Interview” will be the file name upon auto saving the A2J Guided Interview.
 In order to keep your A2J Guided Interviews organized and distinct in the Interviews tab, you should rename your title.

 Decide on a naming convention and stick to it.
 Make the name detailed.
-Example: “Adult Name Change for Cook County – Draft 01-2017,” “Minor Name Change for DuPage County – Final 02-2017.”
+Example: “Adult Name Change for Cook County – Draft 01-2020,” “Minor Name Change for Duval County – Final 02-2021.”